Cognism Pricing Review 2026: Platinum, Diamond, and What You Actually Pay

 What is the difference between Cognism Platinum and Diamond?

-Platinum (now called Grow) provides access to Cognism's core database of 25 million contacts with emails and basic phone numbers.
-Diamond (now called Elevate) adds phone-verified mobile numbers (Diamond Data), Bombora-powered intent data, and the Diamonds-on-Demand research service, expanding access to 50 million contacts.
-The Diamond tier typically costs 30-70% more than an equivalent Platinum package.
+Platinum (later renamed Grow, now sold as the Standard package) provides access to Cognism's core contact database with emails and basic phone numbers.
+Diamond (later Elevate, now the Pro package) adds phone-verified mobile numbers (Diamond Data), Bombora-powered intent data, and on-demand mobile verification.
+The Diamond/Pro tier typically costs 30-70% more than an equivalent Platinum/Standard package.

 How does Cognism's pricing compare to other sales intelligence tools?